Dharmaśāstra: Vyavahāra

-Prāyaśchitta
+Prāyaścitta

-Prāyaśchitta (प्रायश्चित्त) literally means "atonement, expiation, penance".
-Prāyaśchittas are asserted by the Dharmasutra and Dharmashastra texts as an alternative to incarceration and punishment, and a means of expiating bad conduct or sin such as adultery by a married person.
+Prāyaścitta (प्रायश्चित्त) literally means "atonement, expiation, penance".
+Prāyaścitta is asserted by the Dharmasutra and Dharmashastra texts as an alternative to incarceration and punishment, and a means of expiating bad conduct or sin such as adultery by a married person.
 Thus, in the Apastambha text, a willing sexual act between a male and female is subject to penance, while rape is covered by harsher judicial punishments, with a few texts such as Manusmriti suggesting public punishments in extreme cases.

-Those texts that discuss Prāyaśchitta, states Robert Lingat, debate the intent and thought behind the improper act, and consider penance appropriate when the "effect" had to be balanced, but "cause" was unclear.
+Those texts that discuss Prāyaścitta, states Robert Lingat, debate the intent and thought behind the improper act, and consider penance appropriate when the "effect" had to be balanced, but "cause" was unclear.
 The roots of this theory are found in the Brahmana layer of text in the Samaveda.

 Secondary works

-The Dharmasutras and Dharmasastras attracted secondary works called commentaries (Bhashya) would typically interpret and explain the text of interest, accept or reject the ideas along with reasons why.
+The Dharmasutras and Dharmasastras attracted secondary works called commentaries (Bhashya) & would typically interpret and explain the text of interest, accept or reject the ideas along with reasons why.

 Another category of secondary literature derived from the Dharmasutras and Dharmasastras were the digests (nibandhas, sometimes spelled nibhandas).
 These arose primarily because of the conflict and disagreements on a particular subject across the various Dharma texts.
 These digests attempted to reconcile, bridge or suggest a compromise guideline to the numerous disagreements in the primary texts, however the digests in themselves disagreed with each other even on basic principles.
 Geographically, the medieval era digest writers came from many different parts of India, such as Assam, Bengal, Bihar, Gujarat, Kashmir, Karnataka, Maharashtra, Odisha, Tamil Nadu, and Uttar Pradesh.